 I have been teaching private lessons for the past sixteen years, to students ranging from small children beginning the cello for the first time, adults finally pursuing a lifelong dream, people returning to the cello after a long or short hiatus, and advanced Conservatory level players.
 I have coached chamber music at the San Francisco Conservatory of Music, Chamber Musicians of Northern California, Victoria Summer String Academy, and served as an adjudicator for the Yehudi Menuhin String Competition.

 I believe strongly in the power of music to bring joy, healing, growth, and play into one's life.
 As a performer and as a teacher I strive to find the uniqueness in each piece and each person, and consider it my job to help that blossom.
 I follow a different approach with each student I teach, based on what his/her goals and desires are with the instrument, strengths and weaknesses, and learning style.
 Across the board I believe that making music should be a joyful experience, so I aim to nurture that joy and love for cello playing with each student in every lesson.
 I am comfortable teaching standard and contemporary repertoire, music theory and ear training, improvisation, as well as the foundations of cello playing.

-I offer a monthly studio class for my adult cello students, as a safe and supportive opportunity to explore technical, physical, and psychological issues that often arise in performance, as well as annual recitals for all my students.
+I offer a regular studio class for my adult cello students, as a safe and supportive opportunity to explore technical, physical, and psychological issues that often arise in performance, as well as annual recitals for all my students.

-I teach at my home studio in the Richmond district of San Francisco.
+I teach at my home studio in the Sunset district of San Francisco.
 Please inquire for rates and availability.

 "Hannah is the nurturing, clear, supportive, challenging, caring teacher every cellist is looking for, whether they know it or not.
 Making music is the process of sharing our hopes and dreams in sound.
 Hannah has the experience and commitment to helping manifest these hopes and dreams with her students.
 She is as good as it gets."